The Hospice Liaison: A Key Role in Hospice Care

 Holistic Nurse: Skills for Excellence book series

-At present, no official organization oversees end-of-life doulas (EOLDs).
-Remember that some EOLDs listed in directories may no longer be practicing, so it’s important to verify their current status.
+Currently, there is no official organization regulating end-of-life doulas (EOLDs).
+Keep in mind that some listed EOLDs in directories might no longer be practicing, so verifying their current status is essential.

 The following are end-of-life (aka death doula) schools for those interested in becoming an end-of-life doula:

-Remember that there is currently no official accrediting body for end-of-life doula programs.
-It’s advisable to conduct discovery sessions with any doula school you’re considering—whether or not it’s listed here—to verify that it meets your needs.
-Also, ask questions and contact references, such as former students, to assess whether the school offered a solid foundation for launching your own death doula practice.
+Remember that there is no official accrediting body for end-of-life doula programs.
+Certification only shows you’ve completed an unaccredited program and received a graduation certificate.
+It’s advisable to have discovery sessions with any death doula school you’re considering — regardless of whether it’s listed here — to see if it meets your needs.
+Also, ask questions and contact references, such as former students, to assess whether the school gave you a solid foundation to start your own death doula practice.

 Empowering Excellence in Hospice: A Nurse’s Toolkit for Best Practices book series